 Using a Total Body Vibration Machine

-While standing on a vibrating platform, it is possible to use free weights, resistance bands and other light equipment.
+Though most research studies involving whole body vibration merely involve participants standing or sitting on a vibrating platform, it is possible to use free weights, resistance bands and other light equipment during a vibration session.
+Body weight exercises such as squats are also a popular choice, as the vibration increases the level of difficulty of the exercise.
 The additional weight and concentration required by the body to maintain balance on the vibrating platform can help increase the benefits of other exercises.